-The data also include stillbirths, which constitute approximately 15 per 1000 births.
-We exclude these
+4 The data also include stillbirths, which constitute approximately 15 per 1000 births.
+We exclude these from the sample.

-&lt;sup>5 The Norwegian Family Register provides an independent measure of family size for each woman.
+5 The Norwegian Family Register provides an independent measure of family size for each woman.
 This file is updated annually and the most recent available version is for 2002.
 We obtain a second measure of family size from the 2002 file (using annual files between 1998-2001 to fill in family size for women who are missing in the 2002 file).
 Reassuringly, for over 94% of observations, the family size from the Family Register equals the family size that results in counting births from the birth register.
 For a further 2.2% of observations, no family size number is reported in the Family Register so we use the count of births from the birth records as our family size measure.
 For an additional 3% of cases, the number from the Family Register exceeds the count from the birth records.
 In these cases we assume that additional children were born after 1998 and use the number from the Family Register as our family size measure.
 For 0.3% of cases, more births are counted in the birth files than are reported in the Family Register but there is no indication in the birth files that there has been any infant mortality.
-For these cases, we set our measure of family size to be the count from the birth registry due to the death of a child within the first year.
-Because of the difficulty of assigning birth order in these cases, we have excluded these families from our sample.

-we observe year of birth, we are able to construct indicators for the birth order of each child directly from the birth register.
+For these cases, we set our measure of family size to be the count from the birth records.
+For approximately 0.3% of cases, we observe the family we observe year of birth, we are able to construct indicators for the birth order of each child directly from the birth register.

 Using unique personal identifiers, we match these files to the Norwegian Registry Data, a linked administrative dataset that covers the population of Norwegians aged 16-74 in the 1986-2002 period and is a collection of different administrative registers such as the education register, family register, and the tax and earnings register.
-These data are maintained by Statistics Norway and provide information about educational attainment, labor market status, earnings, and a set of demographic variables (age, gender) as well as information on families.
+These data are maintained by Statistics Norway and provide information about educational attainment, labor market status, earnings, and a set of demographic variables (age, gender) as well as information on families.6

 The IQ data are taken from the Norwegian military records from 1984 to 2005.
 In Norway, military service is compulsory for every able young man.
 Before entering the service, their medical and psychological suitability is assessed; this occurs for the great majority between their eighteenth and twentieth birthday.
 The IQ measure is a composite score from three speeded IQ tests -- arithmetic, word similarities, and figures (see Sundet et al. [2004, 2005] and Thrane [1977] for details).
-The arithmetic test is quite similar to the arithmetic test in the Wechsler Adult Intelligence Scale (WAIS) [Sundet et al. 2005; Cronbach 1964].
-The word test is similar to the vocabulary test in WAIS, and the figures test is similar to the Raven Progressive Matrix test [Cronbach 1964].
-The composite IQ
+The arithmetic test is quite similar to the arithmetic test in the Wechsler Adult Intelligence Scale (WAIS) [Sundet et al. 2005;